 When you win the diversity visa (DV) lottery, you do not win an actual green card or U.S. lawful permanent residence.
 At best, you win a chance at a green card.
 (See What Do You Win When You Win the Diversity Visa Lottery?)
-After winning, you must still go through the process of applying for your green card, which is far more complicated—and open to delays and missteps—than the process for entering the lottery.
+After your name is selected, you must still go through the process of applying for a green card, which is far more complicated—and open to delays and missteps—than the process for entering the lottery was.

-Most lottery winners process their green card applications through the U.S. consulate or embassy in their home country.
-If you are already in the U.S. when you win, however, you might be able to remain here and “adjust status” through U.S. Citizenship and Immigration Services (USCIS).
+Most DV lottery winners process their green card applications through the U.S. consulate or embassy in their home country.
+If you are already in the U.S. when you win, however, there's a chance you might be able to remain here and "adjust status" through U.S. Citizenship and Immigration Services (USCIS).

-For the most part, the way you entered the U.S. and your current immigration status determine your eligibility to adjust status within the United States.
+For the most part, the manner in which you entered the U.S. and your current immigration status determine your eligibility to adjust status within the United States.
 If you entered the U.S. without authorization (for example, by being smuggled across the border or using a fake passport), or if you have remained in the U.S. past the expiration of your authorized stay, then you are probably not eligible for adjustment of status through USCIS.

-However, you might qualify for an exception to this rule if an employer or family member filed papers to start the green card process for you before April 2001.
+However, there's a rare exception to this rule if an employer or family member filed papers to start the green card process for you before April 2001.
 For details, see Who Can Apply for a Green Card Through Adjustment of Status.

-A few people are not eligible to adjust status in the U.S. even though they entered legally and are currently in valid immigration status—those who entered as crewmen, for instance, or through the Visa Waiver program.
+A few people are not eligible to adjust status in the U.S. at all, even though they entered legally and are currently in valid immigration status—those who entered as crewmen, for instance, or through the Visa Waiver program.

 If you have any doubts about your current status in the U.S. or your eligibility to adjust status within the U.S., consulting an immigration attorney would be well worth your while.